SamuelDAlencar/SamuelDAlencar/README.md

  <h3>salut!</h3>

  Having always had contact with technology and games since I was a child, I created an immense passion for this world and then decided to take it for life.
-I started studying for front-end development in 2020 through online courses, and now I'm a Trybe student, currently studying MongoDB.
+I started studying for front-end development in 2020, and now focusing on back-end.
+Currently studying MongoDB.
 Passionate for technology, languages, philosophie, music, sports, and the idea of learning in general.

  - Routine based in Coding, playing guitar, keyboard, studying languages, philosophie, skating, calisthenics, yoga, writing and reading 📑
  - Completely in love with birds 🦜💚